gentoo-mirror/SarahMiaOverlay/README.md

 **Other**

-This overlay contains other packages that either fixes or adds unlisted versions
+This overlay contains other packages that either fixes or adds unlisted versions/features.

 ## Installation